syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Column-Sizer.md

 To customize the `ColumnSizer.Star` width calculation, write a custom GridColumnSizer class derived from [GridColumnSizer](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.GridColumnSizer.html) and assign it to the `SfDataGrid.ColumnSizer` property.
 To implement your own logic to divide the column widths in different ratios, override the [SetStarWidthForColumns](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.GridColumnSizer~SetStarWidthForColumns.html) method in your custom GridColumnSizer class.

-To set star sizer ratio for individual columns, follow the code example:
+To set star sizer ratio for individual columns, follow the code example.

 {% highlight c# %}
 SfDataGrid dataGrid;